1. The Parents

 9. The Post-Adoption Reports

-Finalization of the child’s adoption is done in the family’s state of residence, once the parents arrive home with the child.
-There is a required post-placement period (of about 7 months), where the home study social worker will visit with the family and submit reports to the placing agency (if different), who will provide them to ICAB.
-They describe how the transition is progressing and how the family and child are attaching.
+The child’s adoption is finalized in the family’s state of residence once the parents arrive home with the child.
+There is a required post-placement period (of about seven months), where the home study social worker will visit with the family and submit reports to the placing agency (if different), who will provide them to ICAB.
+They describe how the transition progresses and how the family and child are attaching.

 After that period, if ICAB is satisfied, they will issue a Consent to Adopt letter that the adoptive parents must take to court to finalize their adoption in the U.S. The final U.S. adoption decree should then be submitted to the ICAB within one month of receipt.
 The family must then apply for the child’s Certificate of Citizenship.

 Creating a Family always urges families to comply with post-adoption requirements in a timely manner.
-Your cooperation contributes to the program’s stability and adds to the Philippines’s history of positive experiences with U.S. citizen parents.
+Your cooperation contributes to the program’s stability and The Philippines’ history of positive experiences with U.S. citizen parents.

 10. The Additional Resources

-- The US Department of State Intercountry Adoption from the Philippines
+- US Department of State Intercountry Adoption from the Philippines

-- The US Department of State Annual Report FYE 2019 on Intercountry Adoptions
+- US Department of State Annual Report on Intercountry Adoption, FY2022

 - Republic of the Philippines’ Inter-Country Adoption Board